lilstarhunter/etl_mass_gdp/README.md

 # ETL Project Final Report
-### Conduct an ETL project by identifying two separate data sources to be compiled using pandas and processed for querying in PostgreSQL using SQLAlchemy and pgAdmin
+### Objective: Identifying two separate data sources to be explored, transformed, and loaded using pandas and processed for querying in PostgreSQL using SQLAlchemy and pgAdmin
 ### Completed By: Lauren Stein, Danny Petrella, and Jessie Lynch
 ---